| HOME

 the influence of frustration, anxiety or conflict, particularly

+social conflict.
 Compulsive behaviours include excessive appetitive

 activities such as drinking and eating (food as well as non-food